h4ckyou/h4ckyou.github.io/posts/bof/posts/speedrun.md

 I opened the binary up in Ghidra inorder to reverse it and find the vulnerability

 It sure did take some minutes for Ghidra to do it's stuff!

+After that I viewed the main function which can be gotten from `entry` but the decompiled code was stripped so we don't get to know what exact function is being called

+I had to renamed it and most of it was based on the output gotten when i ran the program

+With that said here's the main function